-Medical marijuana has been legalized in 17 states plus the District of Columbia, and another seven states have legalization on the ballot this year.
+Medical marijuana has been legalized in 20 states plus the District of Columbia, and other states have legalization on the ballot.
 However, many of the more than 2,300 medical marijuana dispensaries in the United States have been fighting a running battle with the United States Justice Department and Drug Enforcement Administration, which has raided several dispensaries.

 As if that wasn't bad enough, now the IRS is getting on medical marijuana dispensaries' cases.
 Of course, such dispensaries are supposed to pay local, state, and federal taxes; and, indeed, many have been positively eager to do so to help establish their legitimacy.
 One type of tax that the dispensaries are supposed to pay is federal income tax on their business profits.
 Their profit is determined by subtracting their business expenses from their gross income.